Main activities of the NCA

 • STATISTICAL DATA AND ANALYSIS OF THE COURT ACTIVITIES

-The Analysis of Judicial Activities Division of the NCA performs the analysis of the court administrational and organisational activities, except for the implementation of justice, prepares conclusions and proposals, and presents them to the committees of the Seimas of the Republic of Lithuania, the Judicial Council and the Ministry of Justice.
+The Legal Regulation and Representation Division and Courts Activities Division of Legal and Administrative Department perform the analysis of the court administrational and organisational activities, except for the implementation of justice, prepares conclusions and proposals, and presents them to the committees of the Seimas of the Republic of Lithuania, the Judicial Council and the Ministry of Justice.

 Every six months or as needed, statistical data from courts is collected, verified and summarised.
 Data is provided to the Judicial Council, Ministry of Justice of the Republic of Lithuania, courts, and different working groups.